ufocoder/javascript.memory-leaks/README.md

 Javascript Memory Leaks Examples
 ================================

+Example of Javascript Memory leaks with explanations and fixes

-There are examples from [Memory leaks in Javascript](https://slides.com/xufocoder/memory-leaks-in-the-javascript-4) presentation
+There is an presentation about [Memory leaks in Javascript](https://slides.com/xufocoder/memory-leaks-in-the-javascript-4)

 # Tables of contents